 - Automatic data enrichment that creates variations

-Here’s a real-world example that still makes me cringe.
+Here’s a real example that still makes me cringe.
 A retail chain migrated their store data to a new system.
 The import process converted all apostrophes to question marks, creating entries like “Joe?s Pizza” alongside the original “Joe’s Pizza.”
 The automated directory submission tool treated these as different businesses and created separate listings for each.

 Myth Buster: Many believe that data import errors only affect large-scale migrations.
 In reality, even small businesses experience these issues when using automated tools that pull data from multiple sources without proper validation.